Agmcdonald/sco-dyad/README.md

 3. Enter the API key in Settings > Scrapers > Comic Vine API
 4. Test the connection using the "Test Connection" button

-## Current Limitations

-Since this is a web-based application running in the browser, some features are currently simulated:

-- **File System Access**: Cannot directly read/write files from your computer
-- **Real File Processing**: Uses mock data instead of actual comic files
-- **File Operations**: Moving/copying files is simulated

 ## Development

 ### Available Scripts

-- `npm run dev` - Start the development server
+- `npm run dev` - Start the development server for web-only mode.
+- `npm run electron` - Start the development server and launch the Electron app.
-- `npm run build` - Build the application for production
+- `npm run build` - Build the application for production.
-- `npm run preview` - Preview the production build locally
+- `npm run preview` - Preview the production build locally.
-- `npm run lint` - Run ESLint to check for code issues
+- `npm run lint` - Run ESLint to check for code issues.

 ### Project Structure